Commercial Kitchen Insurance

 General Liability

-Protect your cottage food law business from third-party bodily injury and property damage claims that may arise as a result of your business operation.
-It can also protect against claims regarding products-completed operations, personal and advertising injury, and more.
+Protect your cottage food law business from third-party bodily injury and property damage claims that may arise as a result of your business operation, regarding products-completed operations, personal and advertising injury, and more.

 Product Liability

-Product Liability Insurance can protect your business from the cost –attorney fees, medical fees, etc– of product-related claims.
-One of the more likely risks you could experience is food poisoning or an unlabeled food allergen that makes a customer sick.
+Product Liability Insurance can protect your business from the cost of product-related claims, such as attorney fees, medical fees, etc. Highly common risks include food poisoning or an unlabeled food allergen that makes a customer sick.

 Damage to Premises Rented

-If you rent a commercial kitchen, you need this coverage.
-It can protect you from the costs associated with damages done to the rented space.
-Certain covered claims can include causing a fire but not broken equipment.
+This crucial coverage can protect you from the costs associated with damages to the rented space.
+Certain covered claims can include causing a fire but not breaking equipment.

-For rental terms fewer than 7 days, a Damage to Rented premises provision will have few limits on perils (fire, water damage, glass breakage, etc.) It is standard practice for General Liability policies to have greater restrictions on coverage for property damage caused by tenants leasing the space for more than seven days.
+For rental terms fewer than seven days, a Damage to Rented premises provision will have few limits on perils (fire, water damage, glass breakage, etc.).
+It is standard practice for General Liability policies to have greater restrictions on coverage for property damage caused by tenants leasing the space for more than seven days.
 The only peril covered beyond seven days is fire.

 What Our Customers Are Saying